-Dimensions Variable presents BODYWARP: Casting, a digital project by San Francisco-based artist Indira Allegra.
-The project is scheduled to run from November 1, 2021—February 16, 2022.
+Dimensions Variable presents BODYWARP: Casting, a digital project by Oakland-based artist Indira Allegra.
+The project is scheduled to run from November 3, 2021—February 16, 2022.

 Performed at the Djerassi Resident Artists Program – near the site of Pamela Djerassi’s suicide on the property in Ohlone Ramaytush territory.
 BODYWARP: Casting Series was performed as a call and response with unseen forces lingering within the aging barn, and the stillness of old-growth surrounding the meadow outside.